Introduction

 Nontraditional Care

-Nontraditional—or “complementary and integrative”—care includes approaches outside conventional medicine but backed by growing research.
+Nontraditional—or “complementary and integrative”—care includes approaches outside conventional medicine but increasingly supported by evidence and clinical use.
 Examples include:

 - Acupuncture